blha303/getsong/README.md

 Installation
 ------------

-* Install dependencies. `pip install -R requirements.txt` or `pip install beautifulsoup4 youtube-dl`
+* Install dependencies. `pip install -R requirements.txt` or `pip install beautifulsoup4 youtube-dl`.
+Also requires `ffmpeg` (or avconv) to fix the container on the downloaded audio.
 * Copy getsong to a directory on your path.
 For example, `/usr/local/bin`.